Nuclear magnetic resonance spectroscopy: Acquisition of spectra

 Following the pulse, the nuclei are, on average, excited to a certain angle vs. the spectrometer magnetic field.
-The extent of excitation can be controlled with the pulse width, typically ca. 3-8 µs for the optimal 90° pulse.
+The extent of excitation can be controlled with the pulse width, typically about 3–8 μs for the optimal 90° pulse.
 The pulse width can be determined by plotting the (signed) intensity as a function of pulse width.
-It follows a sine curve, and accordingly, changes sign at pulse widths corresponding to 180° and 360° pulses.
+It follows a sine curve and, accordingly, changes sign at pulse widths corresponding to 180° and 360° pulses.

-Decay times of the excitation, typically measured in seconds, depend on the effectiveness of relaxation, which is faster for lighter nuclei and in solids, and slower for heavier nuclei and in solutions, and they can be very long in gases.
+Decay times of the excitation, typically measured in seconds, depend on the effectiveness of relaxation, which is faster for lighter nuclei and in solids, slower for heavier nuclei and in solutions, and can be very long in gases.
 If the second excitation pulse is sent prematurely before the relaxation is complete, the average magnetization vector has not decayed to ground state, which affects the strength of the signal in an unpredictable manner.
 In practice, the peak areas are then not proportional to the stoichiometry; only the presence, but not the amount of functional groups is possible to discern.
 An inversion recovery experiment can be done to determine the relaxation time and thus the required delay between pulses.
 A 180° pulse, an adjustable delay, and a 90° pulse is transmitted.
 When the 90° pulse exactly cancels out the signal, the delay corresponds to the time needed for 90° of relaxation.
 Inversion recovery is worthwhile for quantitative 13C, 2D and other time-consuming experiments.

+Spectral interpretation

+NMR signals are ordinarily characterized by three variables: chemical shift, spin–spin coupling, and relaxation time.